devmahesh-5/Backend-adv/Readme.md

 * route is import and declared in app.js with app.use('route-url',router) method and the routes.js is activated

 *********** for example: routes is /user and controller is the function that sends response to the /user url

+## for solving any problem break it down on smaller chunks/steps(thats algorithm)

+### user Register   -->  algorithm for user register
+ 1. get user data from frontend
+ 2. validate user data
+ 3. check if user already exists(email/username)
+ 4. check for images,avatar
+ 5. upload image to cloudinary
+ 6. create user object in database
+ 7. remove password and refresh token from response
+ 8. check for user creation
+ 9. send response to frontend

+- we upload file to cloudinary and save the url in database
+- before uploading file to cloudinary we first save the file locally
+- we use multer middleware to handle file upload
+- First thing controllers runs after user set data and click submit but using middleware, middleware runs (here files upload) and then only other data is got from user in controller